-Fine Tuning the Program of Study
+FINE TUNING THE ACADEMIC PROGRAM PLAN

-When students enter the program, they are provided with a Plan of Study and assigned to an advisor.
-Students are encouraged to review their Plan of Study and to consult with their advisors if they have questions.
-The Communicative Disorders (SPP) courses required for graduation include only those listed on the previous pages.
-However, the actual number of credit hours needed to complete the program may differ when students have accumulated transfer credits from other schools that are accepted towards the MA degree or when "deficiencies" are found in a student's undergraduate program.
-For example, a student who did not complete a course in Neurology at the undergraduate level will be required to either (1) pass the Neurology Qualifying Exam administered in August, or (2) add the Neurology course (SPP 208) to his or her course sequence.
-Similarly, if a student did not complete a Statistics course or a course in Lifespan Development during his/her undergraduate program, these courses must also be added to the curriculum.
-Please see more details in the section on Academic Advisement later in this Handbook.
+When students enter the graduate program, they are provided with an Academic Program Plan (Pattern 1 or 2 as described above) and assigned to an advisor.
+Students are encouraged to review their Academic Program Plan and to consult with their advisors if they have questions.
+The Speech-Language Pathology (SLP) courses required for graduation include only those listed in Table 1 under Curriculum, above.
+However, two situations may influence the actual number of credit hours or the specific courses needed to complete the program:

+- 1. When "deficiencies" are found in a student's undergraduate program, students will need to take courses or to CLEP courses to address those deficiencies. - a.
+Example #1: A student who did not complete a course in Neurology at the undergraduate level will be required to either (a) pass the CSD Neurology Qualifying Exam (NQE) administered in August, or (b) audit the undergraduate Neurology course (CSD 208) during his or her first fall semester. - b.
+Example #2: A student who did not complete a Statistics course or a course in Lifespan Development during his/her undergraduate program, must add the missing coursework to the curriculum at some point during his or her graduate studies.
+Please see more details in the section on Academic Advisement later in this Handbook. - 2.
+When students have earned graduate credit for required content courses from other institutions, they will be required to take elective courses to meet the 63-hour coursework requirement for the MA degree in SLP at WCU.

-KASA: Standards, Form, Documentation, and Tracking
+KASA: STANDARDS, FORM, DOCUMENTATION, AND TRACKING

-As indicated earlier in this Handbook, the MA program in CD is designed to prepare students for their Clinical Fellowship Year (CFY) which, in turn, is a requirement for earning the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
-To be eligible for CFY, students must demonstrate that they have achieved the standards defined by ASHA's Council for Clinical Certification (CFCC).
-These standards are listed on the Knowledge and Skills Acquisition (KASA) Form.
-Students receive a copy of the KASA during the initial Orientation Meeting as Appendix B of this handbook.
-A copy of the KASA is also available on the Department's website and on D2L's MA Advisement site in a folder called "KASA Information."
-A copy of each student's individual KASA is retained by his or her advisor in the student's academic file.
+The SLP graduate program is designed to prepare students for their Clinical Fellowship (CF), and the CF is a requirement for earning the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from ASHA.
+To be eligible for the CF, students must demonstrate that they have achieved the standards defined by ASHA's Council for Clinical Certification (CFCC).
+These standards are listed on the Knowledge and Skills Acquisition (KASA) form.
+A copy of this form is available as Appendix B of this Handbook.
+A copy of the KASA is also available on the Graduate Program's website and on D2L's MA Advisement site.
+Each student's progress towards meeting the KASA standards is documented by his or her advisor on the Student Progress Status Report (SPSR) form.
+Copies of this form for full time and part time students are available as Appendixes C and D, respectively, of this Handbook.
+Additionally, each student may track his or her acquisition of KASA standards on his or her own copy of the KASA form.

-The KASA form itself is about 25 pages in length.
-The first two pages describe its contents and the remaining pages consist of a matrix with five columns of information:
+The KASA form is about 25 pages in length.
+The first four pages describe its contents and the remaining pages consist of a matrix with five columns of information: